rahulsarkar2160/birthday-album/README.md

 🔗 **Live Demo:**
 [Click here](https://htmlpreview.github.io/?https://github.com/rahulsarkar2160/birthday-album/blob/main/index.html)
 >Note: it uses (https://htmlpreview.github.io/) to preview the index.html of the repo.
-The sections will expand once photos are added in the folder as mentioned below in "How to Use".
+Each "Birthday Moment 1,2,3 ..." section will expand once photos are added in the "images" folder as mentioned below in "How to Use".

 ## ✨ Project Purpose